Ethos-Works/ethos-avs-operator-onboarding/README.md

 ./bin/ethos-cli --config config-files/operator.holesky.yaml deregister-operator-with-ethos-avs
 ```

-Again, if you face any issues with this process, please feel free to reach out to us.
+If you face any issues with this process, please feel free to reach out to us.